New here? Get 15% off your first order | Sign up here

 Here’s a nerdy calculator you can use to compare battery drainage, capacity and runtime between regulated and unregulated mods.

 As soon as you upgrade to a box mod, it’s recommended that you start charging your batteries externally.
 This results in faster charging time, no interference with the device and longer battery life.
-It’s as simple as popping the batteries into one of these.
+It’s as simple as popping the batteries into an external battery charger.
 We have a full range of chargers- again, ask if you’re unsure which is best.

 There are endless Youtube videos that delve into microscopic battery detail- this guy is basically considered the battery god.
 Unfortunately, he doesn’t stock everything from nic salts to £15 starter kits, but we do.